MathyouMB/website/src/content/articles/2026/making-the-most-of-honours-project.md

 - Using the project as a means of building something useful for a community or cause you care about

-- Getting some credit with minimal effort (I don’t recommend this one!)

 How you answer this question will impact how you approach the rest of the process.

 <hr/>